beckn/missions/Generic-Implementation-Guide/generic_implementation_guide.md

 ]
 ```

-### Use case 6 - confirming an Order
+### Confirming an Order

 - The BAP agrees on all the terms of the order, completes the payment if it is involved, and sends a confirmation to the BPP using confirm/ call.
 - The BPP verifies the terms of the order and if everything looks okay it sends the order confirmation using on_confirm callback.
+- Must contain all final values from the previous stages.
+- Should include payment details, if applicable (COD, pre-paid, etc.).
 - on_confirm callback contains an order id.
 - A confirm payload will look like this.